 This Swati Vijai Vargie design from Lakme Fashion Week A/W 2016 has a stylish look that will make you stand out in a crowd.
-It features a peculiar pattern, alternating between scoops of pink gold, and has potli buttons adorning the neckline.
+It features a peculiar pattern, alternating between scoops of pink and gold, and has potli buttons on it.

-Tip – Any kind of cotton or silk saree would look amazing with this particular style.
+Tip – Any kind of cotton or silk saree would look amazing with this particular blouse.

-Pretty Masaba Gupta, who designed this off-shoulder printed blouse herself, wore it in a Diwali function.
+Pretty Masaba Gupta, who designed this off-shoulder printed blouse herself, wore it for a Diwali function.
 This low-cut cotton blouse is for those who are up for a sexy look.

-Tip – Pair this black blouse with an off-white saree to make heads turn.
+Tip – Pair this black blouse with an off-white saree and some silver accessories to make heads turn.

 This bold crochet and net blouse design is absolutely unique.
 It has parallel rectangular pieces running from shoulder bridges to the under-bust, where they are attached to another crochet piece.

 This Tarun Tahiliani design seems to be inspired from the Gupta period.
-It has subdued gold and silver work on the blouse.
+The blouse has subdued gold and silver work.
 The jeweled halter neckline and the ruched sheer fabric add oodles of oomph to the attire.

-Tip – Go for a net and chiffon saree of a similar color when you wear this blouse.
+Tip – Go for a net and chiffon saree in a similar color when you wear this blouse.

 Tamannah Bhatia recently paired this red hot saree with an even hotter blouse.
 This round neck crepe silk blouse has a bronze jeweled neckline that looks absolutely stunning.

-This Anamika Khanna design has a pretty simple lace front and an interesting back.
-The ruched pale pink front is extremely pretty, and the straps at the back are embedded with simple black buttons that take up the style quotient of this piece by several notches.
+This Anamika Khanna blouse is a fancy saree blouse design with a pretty simple lace front and an interesting back.
+The ruched pale pink front is extremely pretty, and the straps at the back are embedded with simple black buttons that take up the style quotient of this piece up by several notches.

 Tip – I would suggest you go for a plain or lightly embellished silk-satin saree with this blouse.